-- 1. The Housing Choice Homeownership Program will be implemented and administered independent of and separate from the Housing Choice Tenant-Based Voucher Program by a division of the Atlanta Housing Authority designated by the President and Chief Executive Officer. - 2.
-The division designated by the President and Chief Executive Officer is responsible for developing the structure, terms and written procedures for the implementation and ongoing administration of the Housing Choice Homeownership Program in accordance with the authorizations afforded Atlanta Housing Authority under its MTW Agreement.
+- 1. The Housing Choice Homeownership Program will be implemented and administered by the Housing Choice Tenant-Based Voucher Program or by such other division of the Atlanta Housing designated by the President and Chief Executive Officer. - 2.
+The division designated by the President and Chief Executive Officer is responsible for developing the structure, terms and written procedures for the implementation and ongoing administration of the Housing Choice Homeownership Program in accordance with the authorizations afforded Atlanta Housing under its MTW Agreement.

-This space intentionally left blank
+This space intentionally left blank.